php-static-analysis/attributes/doc/Type.md

     $result = $this->getResult();
 ```

-This is because PHP attributes cannot be applied to arbitraty code, they can only be applied to specific targets like classes, functions, methods or properties.
+This is because PHP attributes cannot be applied to arbitrary code, they can only be applied to specific targets like classes, functions, methods or properties.
 So the `@var` annotation might still be needed.
 However, if your code has good type coverage, ideally you should never need to use this kind of annotation.